apache/systemds/hadoop-batch-mode.md

 In the console output, we see a warning that no default SystemML config file was found in the current working directory.
 In a distributed environment on a large data set, it is highly advisable to specify configuration settings in a SystemML config file for optimal performance.
-The location of the SystemML config file can be explicitly specified using the `-config=` argument.
+The location of the SystemML config file can be explicitly specified using the `-config ` argument.

 The OptimizerUtils warning occurs because parallel multi-threaded text reads in Java versions less than 1.8 result in thread contention issues, so only a single thread reads matrix data in text formats.